MAEchevarria/django-blog/README.md

 # Django blog
-The goal in making this application was to make a backend for mock blog app using Django.
-A user can create, edit, and delete blogs under different categories.
+The goal in making this application was to use Django and PostgreSQL to make a backend for a mock blog app.
+A user can create, edit, and delete blogs under different categories from the minimal frontend or by making API calls to the backend.

 ## Installation
 ```